Greater than the Sum of Its Parts: Building Substructure into Protein Encoding Models: Methods

 \subsection{Implementation details}

 For our experiments, we select base protein models that represent state-of-the-art models across a range of model sizes and modality inputs.
 For sequence-based models, we use ESM2-150M and -650M \citep{linEvolutionaryscalePredictionAtomiclevel2023} and ESM-C 300M and 600M \citep{esmteamESMCambrianRevealing2024}.
 For models that incorporate protein structure, we use SaProt \citep{suSaProtProteinLanguage2023} and ProSST-2048 \citep{liProSSTProteinLanguage2024}, both of which use both protein sequence and structure.
-We opt to exclude purely structural models such as GearNet \citep{zhangProteinRepresentationLearning2022} as their performance is generally below that of the sequence-structure models we've included.
+We opt to exclude purely structural models as their performance is generally below that of the sequence-structure models we've included.

 For substructure classification and tuning, we use single hidden layer MLPs, where the hidden dimension size matches that of the base model, as our prediction modules, and mean pooling for the substructure pooling operation (see Appendix \ref{appendix:alternate_pooling} for exploration of alternate pooling methods).
 For substructure-tuning, we perform full finetuning of the base model.
-To regularize the substructure-tuning process and avoid catastrophic forgetting of the base model's original objective, we use elastic weight consolidation (EWC) \citep{kirkpatrickOvercomingCatastrophicForgetting2017}.
+We use elastic weight consolidation (EWC) \citep{kirkpatrickOvercomingCatastrophicForgetting2017} to avoid catastrophic forgetting of the base model's original objective.
 Detailed training methodology is available in Appendix \ref{appendix:substruct_train_methods}.

 For supervised downstream evaluations, we train head models on top of either the original base model or the substructure-tuned base model.
 For these evaluations, we freeze the base model to focus on evaluating the representations learned during substructure-tuning.
 Results across all tasks and models were generated within the Magneton environment and use identical datasets and splits.
 We unfortunately exclude ProSST from the functional site prediction and contact prediction tasks due to its incompatibility with experimental structures from PDB.
 Full training details for all models and evaluation tasks are available in Appendix \ref{appendix:downstream_train}.